Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/MQTTClient/Class PubSubClient.rst

 Class PubSubClient
 ==================

-.. note :: The Ameba MQTT related APIs and examples are works based on the PubSubClient libraries written by Nicholas O’Leary (http://pubsubclient.knolleary.net).
+.. note :: The Ameba MQTT related APIs and examples are works based on the PubSubClient libraries written by Nicholas O'Leary (http://pubsubclient.knolleary.net).

 .. note :: These include, PubSubClient.cpp and PubSubClient.h